LispCookbook/cl-cookbook/testing.md

 `Prove` for its documentation and its **extensible reporters** (it has different report styles and we can extend them).

-> :warning: **Prove has a couple limitations and will soon be obsolete**.
+> warning: Prove has a couple limitations and will soon be obsolete.
 We advise to start with another test framework.

 <a name="install"></a>